 I'm not using any cookies or analytics because I don't believe in collecting data just because we can.

-While I did have some fun with the design, I adjusted the font settings and colors with accessibility in mind.
+While I did have some fun with the design, I adjusted the font settings and colours with accessibility in mind.
 I used accessibility checkers to improve the website and aimed to write helpful descriptive text for images.
 I might further improve the design with dark mode support at some point, but I struggle with bright text on dark backgrounds due to keratoconus, so I decided to go with a lighter design first.

 The choice of fonts was intentional and inspired by the page Feminist Fonts.
 I am using the Cheery Swash font by Nataliya Kasatkina for headings, and Palanquin by Pria Ravichandran for other text.